caesar1111/Geeetech-A10M-HotEnd-Maintenance/A10M_HotEnd_Maintenance.md

 **Disclaimer:**
 *This tutorial is showing steps which worked for my installation.
 If you follow the steps, you are doing it at your own risk!
 Different installations might require a different approach.
 The minimal invasive approach requires additional care since the initial wiring will not be disassembled.
 Also using the blow torch to heat up the parts for cleaning introduced a fire hazard and might cause injuries due to the handling with hot metal parts.
 It is also not a bad idea to take step by step pictures while you are disassembling your own installation.*

+**ATTENTION:**
+Every time your are doing something with the hotend it is recommended to check if the heater cartridge or the thermistor is touching the metal parts of the hotend.
+REASON: If both the cartridge wire an the thermistor wire it touching the metal, you instantly fry the mainboard!
+*HOW TO CHECK:*
+Just unplug the cartridge and thermsitor plugs on the extension board, use a multimeter in diode mode and check the metal hotend vs. every line of the wiring.
+*HOTEND IMPROVEMENT:*
+Heater cartridge: The heater cartridge wires need to be bent 90 degree so make sure your heater cartridge is at least even or about 1mm outside the heatend.
+Best is if you also turn the cartridge vertically, so the little piece of wire exposed has enough clearance to the hotend.
+Advanced: you can also get yourself some hight temp silicone (+350°C e.g. K2 bond black silicone) or even exhaust assembly paste (+1000°C e.g. holts firegum but this will not be flexible) to seal the bare wires. this stuff might also help you with some hotend sealing...
+*THERMISTOR IMPROVEMENT:*
+Use a PTFE washer for the screw pushing the thermistor into the hotend.
+You might get the same result with a PTFE plumbing tape wrapper around the screw and the thermistor wires.
+Also possible is to use the high temp silicon, to just glue the thermistor into place, but this is somehow permanent.

 ### HotEnd schematics
 ![](pics/IMG_0872.JPG)